-- (a) Except as provided in para.
-434.18(d), adequate pipeline location markers for the protection of the pipeline, the public, and persons performing work in the area shall be placed over each buried pipeline in accordance with the following: - (1) Markers shall be located at each public road crossing, at each railroad crossing, at each navigable stream crossing, and in sufficient numbers along the remainder of the buried line so that the pipeline location including direction of the pipeline is adequately known.
-It is recommended that markers are installed on each side of each crossing whenever possible. - (2) Markers shall be installed at locations where the line is above ground in areas that are accessible to the public. - (b) The marker shall state at least the following on a background of sharply contrasting colors: - (1) The word "Warning," "Caution," or "Danger" followed by the words "Petroleum (or the name of the hazardous liquid transported) Pipeline" or "Carbon Dioxide Pipeline" all of which, except for markers in heavily developed urban areas, must be in letters at least one inch high with an approximate stroke of one-quarter inch. - (2) The name of the operator and a telephone number (including area code) where the operator can be reached at all times. - (c) API RP 1109 should be used for additional guidance. - (d) Unless required by applicable regulatory agencies, line markers are not required for buried pipelines located offshore or under waterways and other bodies of water, or in heavily developed urban areas such as downtown business centers where the placement of markers is impractical and would not serve the purpose for which markers are intended and the local government maintains substructure records.
+- (a) Except as provided in (d) below, adequate pipeline location markers for the protection of the pipeline, the public, and persons performing work in the area shall be placed over each buried pipeline in accordance with the following: - (1) Markers shall be located at each public road crossing, at each railroad crossing, at each navigable stream crossing, and in sufficient numbers along the remainder of the buried line so that the pipeline location, including direction of the pipeline, is adequately known.
+It is recommended that markers are installed on each side of each crossing whenever possible. - (2) Markers shall be installed at locations where the line is aboveground in areas that are accessible to the public. - (b) The marker shall state at least the following on a background of sharply contrasting colors: - (1) The word "Warning," "Caution," or "Danger" followed by the words "Petroleum (or the name of the hazardous liquid transported) Pipeline" or "Slurry Pipeline," all of which, except for markers in heavily developed urban areas, shall be in letters at least 1 in.
+(25 mm) high with an approximate stroke of $\frac{1}{4}$ in.
+(6 mm). - (2) The name of the operator and a telephone number (including area code) where the operator can be reached at all times. - (c) API RP 1109 should be used for additional guidance. - (d) Unless required by applicable regulatory agencies, line markers are not required for buried pipelines located offshore or under waterways and other bodies of water, or in heavily developed urban areas such as downtown business centers where the placement of markers is impractical and would not serve the purpose for which markers are intended and the local government maintains substructure records.